PolinaPavlovich/CONCLUS/README.md

 ## Authors contribution:

-Polina Pavlovich: development of a concept, writing the algorithm, refining the coding style, writing documentation Konstantin Chuckreev: creating a frame of a user-friendly tool, selecting the coding style Christophe Lancrin: project leader, inspiration, ideas, testing the code Andreas Buness: critics, ideas
+Polina Pavlovich: development of a concept, writing the algorithm, refining the coding style, writing documentation.
+Konstantin Chuckreev: creating a frame of a user-friendly tool, selecting the coding style.
+Christophe Lancrin: project leader, inspiration, ideas, testing the code.
+Andreas Buness: critics, ideas.

 Maya Shvartsman: testing the code, comments.
-Kerstin Ganter: testing the code
+Kerstin Ganter: testing the code.

 ## Acknowledgment: